-I found a catalogue advertising a 10-day Amalfi tour for a “special” price of $3,195 through AHI Travel, a Chicago tour operator.
+My advocacy team and I found a catalogue advertising a 10-day Amalfi tour for a “special” price of $3,195 through AHI Travel, a Chicago tour operator.
 But there’s an asterisk, and in the fine print, the company notes that it doesn’t include a value-added tax of $295 per person.

 Another seven-day “Cuban Discovery” tour package from Minneapolis-based tour operator Go Next notes that it doesn’t include airfare between home and Miami, passport fees, a Cuban visa fee of approximately $75 and Cuban departure tax.
 Its brochure, published online, doesn’t even list a price.